FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

 - Cloudflare API token that has access to Zone Settings:Edit, Zone:Edit, DNS:Edit
 - Proper Domain DNS entries on Cloudflare #To verify you are allowed to do all of this on the domain you are doing it on
 - All commands assume root access, adjust accordingly.
-1. Create folder structure and set permsissions.
-Change PASSWORD to a secure password for the Traefik portal, or your password will be PASSWORD
+1. Install apache2-utils for password hash generation.
+Create folder structure and set permsissions, create docker network.
+- IMPORTANT: Change PASSWORD to a secure password for the Traefik portal, or your password will be PASSWORD
 ```
 apt update
 apt install apache2-utils -y